Chris0Jeky/Chris0Jeky/README.md

 👋 Hey there!
-I'm Chris, a 2nd-year CompSci student 🎓, currently seeking Software Engineering Internships 💻
+I'm Chris, a CompSci Graduate 🎓, currently seeking Software Engineering roles 💻

 📚 I love diving into Tech, Philosophy, Psychology & Science, always eager to learn more and broaden my horizons 🧠